Rethinking the Evaluation Protocol of Domain Generalization: New Leaderboards

+For instance, RSC ranks 2nd in both new leaderboards with self-supervised pretraining, implying its effectiveness, but it fails to outperform ERM in the old leaderboard with supervised pretraining.
+For a recent SOTA algorithm Fishr proposed based on the current DomainBed protocol, it achieves a high test accuracy in the old leaderboard but fails to outperform ERM in the new ones.
+A similar conclusion stands for SagNet too.
+Coupled with our analyses in \cref{sec:pretrain}, this raises concerns about the preciseness and fairness of the current evaluation protocol.

+\paragraph{Rankings in self-supervised pretraining leaderboards are more consistent with leaderboards of training from scratch than supervised pretraining leaderboards. }

+We calculate spearman rank correlation for algorithm performance in different leaderboards.
+The rank correlation between supervised pretraining and training from scratch is 0.261 while MoCo-v2 and MoCo-v3's rank correlations with training from scratch are 0.576 and 0.600 respectively.
+Besides, rank correlation between MoCo-v2 and MoCo-v3 is 0.794.
+This implies that evaluation based on self-supervised pretraining is more effective than the currently used supervised pretraining since it serves as a better surrogate of training from scratch.
+This also confirms that self-supervised pretraining helps in alleviating the potential test data information leakage.

+\paragraph{SWAD consistently ranks 1st in every leaderboard. } In leaderboards of supervised pretraining, self-supervised pretraining, and training from scratch, SWAD always ranks 1st and consistently improves upon ERM.
+This strongly demonstrates its effectiveness and universality in OOD generalization.
+Such a result, along with the high rank of RSC in the new leaderboards, indicates that intrinsic generalization properties and mechanisms like flatness or dropout could be less sensitive to test data information leakage and closer to essence of OOD generalization.

-Overall, we present this new leaderboard using the modified protocol to prevent the possible test data information leakage, so that we can promote a fairer and more accurate evaluation and comparison of the domain generalization algorithms for their true OOD generalization ability.
+In conclusion, we present the new leaderboards using the modified protocol to mitigate the possible test data information leakage, so that we can promote a fairer and more accurate evaluation and comparison between the domain generalization algorithms for their OOD generalization ability.